Interactive Workshop: Building a Resilient and Responsible Supply Chain of the Future

 The SIG Member Community is a tight-knit and generous cohort of brilliant thought leaders and practitioners.
 Here's your chance to hear from some of the best and brightest as they discuss some of their heartbreaks, successes and heroes from the last year.
 This will be a chance to learn from their greatest challenges and most innovative solutions.
 Procurement leaders from Amazon Web Services (AWS), Bank of New York Mellon, and CDK Global will join us.
 You will not want to miss this panel discussion!

-Daryl is the Global Head of Lead Management and Operations Amazon Web Services (AWS).
+Daryl is the Global Head of Demand and Operations Amazon Web Services (AWS).
 He recently served as the Vice President of Global Supplier Solutions at Coupa Software.
 Daryl also served as Chief Operations Officer & General Manager of ConnXus prior to ConnXus being acquired by the Coupa software Company.
 A highly regarded executive with executive software development, global operations, sales, human resources, supply chain, risk, and procurement background.
 He is certified in Supply Chain Management, Third-Party Risk Management, and Intelligent Software Automation.
 He has been noted as one of the most influential minds in supplier relationship management software and procurement technologies.
 He has been notably recognized as a Top COO by Cincinnati Business Courier for significant achievements – leading cutting-edge advancements in software development at ConnXus - a Top 50 company to watch for the past 3 years by Spend Matters.
 He has also partnered with top procurement organizations to drive Supplier Risk,Supplier Relationship Management and Client Success.

 Prior to ConnXus, He spent 15 years as Senior Vice President and General Manager where he led a billion-dollar brand at Luxottica Group - a multibillion-dollar, publicly-traded company, represented by brands such as LensCrafters, Sunglass Hut, Pearle Vision, and Oakley.